kokkos/kokkos-fft/examples/10_HasegawaWakatani/README.md

 <!--
-SPDX-FileCopyrightText: (C) The kokkos-fft development team, see COPYRIGHT.md file
+SPDX-FileCopyrightText: (C) The Kokkos-FFT development team, see COPYRIGHT.md file

 SPDX-License-Identifier: MIT OR Apache-2.0 WITH LLVM-exception -->